desperateCoder/alioth/README.md

 The following new criteria have been set for the inclusion of custom ROMs into this list:

-1. The source code and every part of the ROM has to be open-source and free from kangs or other discrepancies.
+1. The source code of the ROM has to be open-source and free from kangs or other discrepancies.

 2. The person developing and maintaining the custom ROM has to have a remote idea of what they are doing.
 Buildbotted ROMs and such will not be accepted.
 This point will be evaluated individually for every entry on this list.